simonhuwiler/uawardata/README.md

-# Ukraine Tactial Map Data
+# Ukraine War Data

 ## What you will find here
-In this repository you will find the data we use on www.uawardatacom.
+In this repository you will find the data we use on [www.uawardata.com](https://www.uawardata.com).
 You can use this data for free, but please note the citation (see below).

 ## How to cite
 If you want to use this data, please quote us.
 You have two options: